Bitcoin price analysis 2026

 Spot Bitcoin ETFs remain one of the most important structural drivers of the market.
 They have made BTC more accessible to traditional investors and have reinforced Bitcoin’s role inside conventional investment portfolios.

-However, the short-term picture has weakened at several points during the recent correction.
-ETF outflows have reduced bullish momentum and contributed to a more cautious tone across the market.
-That does not invalidate the long-term thesis, but it does show that institutional demand is not always one-way.
+However, the short-term picture has weakened during the recent correction.
+ETF outflows and subdued institutional flows have reduced bullish momentum and contributed to a more cautious tone across the market.
+Recent reports also show that major banks are becoming more cautious on Bitcoin forecasts because ETF flows have turned negative.

 In a balanced Bitcoin price analysis, ETF flows should be viewed as a market thermometer.
 Strong inflows can support price action.
 Persistent outflows can increase short-term pressure.

-A solid bitcoin fundamental analysis must also focus on the macro environment.
+A solid Bitcoin fundamental analysis must also focus on the macro environment.
 Bitcoin tends to perform better when liquidity conditions improve, risk appetite returns and markets begin to expect a more supportive monetary backdrop.

 Right now, that backdrop is still mixed.
 The Federal Reserve, bond yields, inflation expectations and the strength of the U.S. dollar remain important variables.
 As long as macro conditions remain uncertain, rebounds in Bitcoin may stay fragile.